Relayer5521/ninjaone-mcp-bridge/README.md

-# NinjaOne MCP Server
+# NinjaOne MCP Bridge

-A Model Context Protocol (MCP) server that enables Claude to interact with NinjaOne RMM platform for MSP operations.
+A Model Context Protocol (MCP) bridge that enables Claude to interact with NinjaOne RMM platform for MSP operations.

 ## Features